antonieto/blog/src/components/Me.md

 I had the amazing oportunity to take a __Compilers Design__ class during an exchange semester in Spain and fell in love with the topic.
 I developed a [compiler](https://github.com/antonieto/plc-compiler) for a pretty high level and basic language called __PLC__ (will describe the process in another post), a couple of Java libraries.
 If life gives me a chance, I would love to do research in this area.

 In the recent months, I fell victim to FOMO due to all the crazy stuff going on with AI, which led me to become very interested in the math and the technologies behind it.
-In fact, my role at Meta is under the AI umbrella of the company and work in infrastructure development for PyTorch.
+In fact, I work in what we define as AI infra at Meta.